mdekstrand/cs533-web/assignments/A4/index.md

 It's instructive to also plot that!
 :::

+(a4-correlated)=
-{{mtask}} Run 1000 iterations simulating these correlated variables to compute 1000 correlation coefficients (`xs.corr(zs)`).
+{{mtask}} Run 1000 iterations simulating these correlated variables to compute 1000 correlation coefficients (`xs.corr(zs)`), with 100 draws of each variable per iteration.
 Compute the mean and variance of these coefficients, and plot their distributions.
 Does this match what we expect from the analytic results?
-What happens when we compute correlations of 1000-element arrays in each iteration?
-What about 10000-element arrays?
+What happens when we compute correlations of 1000 draws in each iteration?
+What about 10000 draws?

 ## Linear Regression (35%)